-Healthcare is one of the fastest-growing – and essential – industries.
-In 2016, the Sydney Morning Herald reported that the healthcare and social assistance sectors – covering professions such as doctor, nurse, dentist, physiotherapist, childcare worker and aged care worker – have experienced the nation’s largest jobs growth over the previous 15 years.
+Healthcare is one of Australia’s fastest-growing – and essential – industries.
+Up to 2016, the healthcare and social assistance sectors (which includes jobs like doctor, nurse, dentist, physiotherapist, childcare worker and aged care worker) experienced the nation’s largest jobs growth over the previous 15 years.

-The sector employs more than 1.5 million people, which is roughly one in every eight Australian workers.
+The sector now employs more than 1.5 million people.
+That’s roughly one in every eight Australian workers!

-There are several reasons for this boost in numbers, including increased prosperity and government investment.
-Arguably the leading driver of this growth is an ageing population.
+Well, there are several reasons.
+They include increased prosperity and government investment.
+However, probably the leading driver of this growth is an ageing population.
 As people live longer, they require more care over a longer period.
-Indeed, the government predicts that by 2050 some 3.5 million Australians will require aged care.1
+That’s just science.
+And the government predicts that by 2050 some 3.5 million Australians will require aged care.

-However, while this good news about growth means that more people are joining the healthcare workforce to meet the country’s needs, it doesn’t mean the picture of healthcare employment is all rosy.
+This growth in the healthcare sector does mean that more people are joining the health workforce to meet the country’s needs.
+However, it doesn’t mean the picture of healthcare employment is all rosy.

 A regional shortage

-A Department of Employment report published in 2017 highlighted occupations that have shortages of suitably skilled workers.2 It broke down the professions that are under-resourced, and the types of locations where that shortfall in workers is most acute.
+A Department of Employment report published in 2017 broke down the occupations that have shortages of suitably skilled workers.
+Plus, it looked at the types of locations where that shortfall in workers is most acute.

-One of the key takeaways was how regional areas are particularly lacking in qualified healthcare workers, despite the growing need for them across the country.
-It highlighted five key professions that were particularly lacking in such locations:
+One of the key takeaways was how regional areas are particularly lacking in qualified healthcare workers.
+That’s despite the growing need for them across the whole country.
+The report highlighted four key professions that were lacking workers in regional locations:

 The large proportion of the healthcare industry covered by these professions suggests that there is some kind of shortage across much of the sector in regional areas, even beyond these highlighted jobs.